ELee-Wuollet13/PizzaFriday/README.md

 # _MADHOUSE Pizza_

-#### _A site for ordering unusual Pizza, 6/21/2019_
+#### _A site for ordering unusual Pizza, 6/29/2019_

-#### By _Eveerett Lee-Wuollet_
+#### By _Everett Lee-Wuollet_

 ## Description

 _This application currently uses three selectors to let the user choose one of three sizes and two of ten toppings.
-I combines these in the backend logic 'kitchen' to make the Pizza and with a little more work return it to the customer in all its wierd a delicious glory._
+It combines these in the backend logic prototype called 'pizza' to make the Pizza and return it to the customer.
+The price is currently tied directly to the size._

 ## Setup/Installation Requirements